 • Oconomowoc Area School District (Oconomowoc High School)

-• St. Francis School District (Deer Creek Intermediate School, St. Francis High School)
+• St. Francis School District (Deer Creek Intermediate, St. Francis High School)

 • Wauwatosa School District (Longfellow Middle School)